apache/spark/UPDATING.md

 For more information, visit https://flask-appbuilder.readthedocs.io/en/latest/security.html#authentication-oauth

+### DAG Serialization will be strictly required

+Until Airflow 2.0, DAG Serialization was disabled by default.
+However from Airflow 2.0, DAG Serialization will be enabled by default.
+From Airflow 2.0, Scheduler will use Serialized DAGs to make scheduling decisions and so DAG Serialization can not be turned off.

+The previous setting `[core] store_serialized_dags` will be ignored.

 ### Changes to the KubernetesExecutor

 #### The KubernetesExecutor Will No Longer Read from the airflow.cfg for Base Pod Configurations